NullDesk/nullmailer/README.md

 ### <a name="mailer-factory-usage"></a>Mailer Factory Usage

-For real-world scenarios, you would use dependency injection or the provided mailer factory to obtain a mailer instance.
+For real-world scenarios, you would normally use dependency injection or the provided mailer factory to obtain a mailer instance more convieniently.

         var settings = new SendGridMailerSettings
         {